Let me tell you. . .

 Who I am and Why I do this

-I’m Melanie Crawley - an accomplished British audiobook narrator and voiceover artist working from my studio in the UK.
+I’m Melanie Crawley - an award winning British voice actor working from my studio in the UK.
 My portfolio includes work that ranges from down-to-earth northern medical narration, through good-humoured business books to comedy podcasts and brilliantly written dramatic thrillers.
 There’s even some romance in there - historical and modern!

 What sets me apart from others is my background, training and experience as an actor combined with a previous career in the arts.
 I studied drama and art to degree level many years ago and then worked in the music and film industries for 20 years before I stepped back on stage and realised what an asset life experience is for an actor!
 Five years after that, I took an opportunity to act professionally full-time which led me to try audiobook narration.
 The first paragraph I recorded I was hooked.
 40 titles later and I’m firmly ensconced in the wonderful community of voice artists and actors that make up our vibrant industry.

 How I work and who I work for